GAWL Mentor Circles accept new members each year in November. A link to the Statement of Interest will be posted once

 If you have never been a part of a mentor circle, it is a chance to bond with a small group of women and is very rewarding!

 Mentor circles are limited to practicing attorneys with a valid bar license in any state.

-If you are currently in a mentoring circle, but would like to change mentoring circles for whatever reason, please notify your mentoring circle leader, and fill out this Statement of Interest.
-Current mentoring circle members who want to remain in their current circle do not need to fill out another application.
+If you are currently in a mentoring circle, but would like to change mentor circles for whatever reason, please notify your mentoring circle leader, and fill out a new Statement of Interest during the application period.
+Current mentor circle members who want to remain in their current circle do not need to fill out another application.